awsdocs/aws-batch-user-guide/doc_source/getting-started-eks.md

 **Enable access via role\-based access control \(RBAC\)**

    Use `kubectl` to create a Kubernetes role for the cluster to allow AWS Batch to watch nodes and pods, and to bind the role\.
-This needs to be done once for each EKS cluster\.
+You must do this once for each EKS cluster\.

    ```
    $ cat - <<EOF | kubectl apply -f -